It's not all smiles and staff discounts, you know!

 The customer is always right, or so the old saying goes.
 When you work in retail, this will become your mantra.
 Every time you meet and greet a new customer, you will have to make them your top priority.
 That means listening to their needs and doing everything you can to serve them.
-In some roles—such as technology-based retail positions—this may mean explaining complicated issues to them.
+In some roles - such as technology-based retail positions - this may mean explaining complicated issues to them.
 In others, it may simply mean helping them when they need to return a faulty item of clothing.

 3. You will have to get to know the shop

 Do you know where the new season skirts are?
 How about the comfortable work shoes?
 When you're working in retail, you need to know the shop floor like the back of your hand.
 If you land a job in a shop, take the time to really get to know your surroundings.
-That means learning where different products are so you can point customers in the right direction.
+That means learning where different products are, so that you can point customers in the right direction.
 Chances are, the stock will move around from time to time.
 That means that you need to always have your finger on the pulse.